amlan-banaji/amlan-banaji.github.io/_pages/about.md

 ### Organisation

-I am co-organising (with [Alexey Korepanov](https://khu.dedyn.io/work/)) the Loughborough University Dynamical Systems Seminar.
-If your research relates to dynamical systems and you are interested in visiting Loughborough and giving a seminar, please email either of us.
+I am organising Loughborough University's Dynamical Systems seminar.
+If your research relates to dynamical systems and you are interested in visiting Loughborough and giving a seminar, please send me an email.

 ## Contact details